New Website

 </html>

-Then I uploaded my website to the bucket with the AWS cli (aws-cli
+Then I uploaded my website to the bucket with the AWS cli (aws-cli package on

 Arch Linux):